 Planting dahlias in the garden is an excellent way to add dramatic color to your space.
 Coming in various sizes and flower shapes, it is easy to see why dahlia plants are so appealing to novice gardeners, as well as those with impressive established plantings.
-Since these plants will require some specialized care, it is important to become familiar with their needs.
+Since these plants require some specialized care, it is important to become familiar with their needs.
 Among these include knowing how and when to water dahlias, which will help ensure success in the upcoming growing season.

 Should I Water Dahlia Tubers?